w3c/wai-curricula/content/designer/interaction-design.md

 Students should be able to:

-* define alternatives to multi-pointer gestures (including swiping, pinching, and drawing shapes) by using single pointer activation
+* apply alternatives to multi-pointer gestures (including swiping, pinching, and drawing shapes) by using single pointer activation
-* define methods to undo or abort an action carried out with path-based gestures, including use of the up event to undo, abort, and reverse activation
+* apply methods to undo or abort an action carried out with path-based gestures, including use of the up event to undo, abort, and reverse activation
-* define alternatives for device or user motion, for example components performing the same function that do not require user motion
+* apply alternatives for device or user motion, for example components performing the same function that do not require user motion
-* define methods to disable response to device or user motion to prevent accidental activation
+* apply methods to disable response to device or user motion to prevent accidental activation
 * design user experiences that consider larger target sizes for pointer inputs

 #### Teaching Ideas for Topic